Rust-Oleum Painter’s Touch

 Best Deck Paint Buying Guide

-Everybody loves the feeling on solid wood decks under their feet.
+Everybody loves the feeling of solid wood decks under their feet.
 Unfortunately, real wood decks are susceptible to the weather and the elements and must be maintained.
 By using the best deck paint, you can protect your deck from damage as well as give it a nice color change or shine.
 You really only have three choices when it comes to deck maintenance: leave your wood unfinished, spread paint over it, or use the best deck stain or best deck sealer.

 UV rays discolor unprotected wood and break down the lignin and glue that hold together the wood fibers.
 This leads to a negative feedback loop where more moisture will get into your wood as well as fungi and bacteria.
 You can see how your wood deck can deteriorate very rapidly if left unprotected.
 You can also seal or stain your deck.
 We have recommended plenty of options for that here.

 Finally, you can paint your deck with the best porch paint.
 Painting your wood deck allows you to choose the color you want.
 You can even change your wood color completely.
 Generally speaking, the best deck paint has a thicker finish so it fills up gaps and cracks even better than deck sealers or deck stains.
-If you have some serious damage to your wood deck, you should be considering using a thick paint.
+If you have some serious damage to your wood deck, you should be considering using thick paint.

 Paint also protects your wood just like stains or sealer.
 It is resistant to mold and mildew and protects your wood decks from sun and water damage.
 Also, depending on the paint, it can be very easy to remove if cured properly.

 But there are definitely some drawbacks to using the best deck paint.
 First of all, painting your deck is more or less a permanent decision.
 This is because stripping lots of paint is quite an extreme and tedious task.
-You can always put paint on top of sealer or stain, but not the other way around.
+You can always put paint on top of the sealer or stain, but not the other way around.
 Also, paint hides the natural beauty of your wood.
 If you like a more transparent natural look, you should go with a deck sealer or deck stain.
 Finally, paint can get slippery when wet so watch out for that.

-In the end, it is worth it to investment in the best deck paint to prolong the life of your wood decks.
+In the end, it is worth it to invest in the best deck paint to prolong the life of your wood decks.
 Deck paint is available in many colors so you can pick one that matches your wood or go with a completely different color.

-Deck paint can either be oil based or water acrylic based.
-Oil based paint tends to penetrate deep into the wood.
-On the other hand, acrylic water based paint is more likely to sit on top and form a protective layer.
-Acrylics chip off easily as they degrade while oil based paints gradually fade over time and wash off evenly.
-Water based paint can become very brittle and absorbs a lot of UV rays, thus making them degrade and wear down sooner than oil.
+Deck paint can either be oil-based or water-acrylic-based.
+Oil-based paint tends to penetrate deep into the wood.
+On the other hand, acrylic water-based paint is more likely to sit on top and form a protective layer.
+Acrylics chip off easily as they degrade while oil-based paints gradually fade over time and wash off evenly.
+Water-based paint can become very brittle and absorbs a lot of UV rays, thus making them degrade and wear down sooner than oil.

 Be prepared for some hard peeling when acrylics do degrade.
-However, these days water based deck paint has become more popular because of quick dry times, easier soap and water clean-up, and better color retention.
-Also they have more or less caught up to oil based paint in terms of durability despite the fact that they don’t penetrate the wood.
+However, these days water-based deck paint has become more popular because of quick dry times, easier soap and water clean-up, and better color retention.
+Also, they have more or less caught up to oil-based paint in terms of durability despite the fact that they don’t penetrate the wood.